wdk-docs/jsdoc-docs/source/tags/tags-alias.rst

          );

-      You can also use the @alias tag with members that are created within an immediately invoked function expression (IIFE).
-The @alias tag tells JSDoc that these members are exposed outside of the IIFE’s scope.
+      You can also use the :rst:dir:`@alias` tag with members that are created within an immediately invoked function expression (IIFE).
+The :rst:dir:`@alias` tag tells JSDoc that these members are exposed outside of the IIFE’s scope.

       .. code-block:: js
-         :caption: Using @alias for static members of a namespace
+         :caption: Using :rst:dir:`@alias` for static members of a namespace

          /** @namespace */
          var Apple = {};